Pylons/pyramid/docs/narr/events.rst

 The above is a subscriber that simply prints the event to the console when it's called.

 The mere existence of a subscriber function, however, is not sufficient to arrange for it to be called.
-To arrange for the subscriber to be called, you'll need to use the :meth:`pyramid.configuration.Configurator.add_subscriber` method to register the subscriber imperatively, or via a decorator, or you'll need to use ZCML for the same purpose:
+To arrange for the subscriber to be called, you'll need to use the :meth:`pyramid.configuration.Configurator.add_subscriber` method or you'll need to use the :func:`pyramid.events.subscriber` decorator to decorate a function found via a :term:`scan`.

 .. topic:: Configuring an Event Listener Imperatively